vadim-softaria/clamav-faq/faq/faq-upgrade.md

 * How do I verify the integrity of ClamAV sources?

 >Using [GnuPG] you can easily verify the authenticity of your stable release downloads by using the following method: Download the [Sourcefire VRT key] from the VRT labs site.
 Import the key into your local public keyring: `$ gpg --import vrt.gpg`.
-Download the stable release AND the corresponding .sig file to the same directory.
-Verify that the stable release download is signed with the Sourcefire VRT key: <br><code>$ gpg --verify clamav-X.XX.tar.gz.sig</code><br>Please note that the resulting output should look like the following:<br> <pre> <code>
+Download the stable release AND the corresponding `.sig` file to the same directory.
+Verify that the stable release download is signed with the [Sourcefire VRT key]:

-gpg: Signature made <some date> using DSA key ID 15497F03
+`$ gpg --verify clamav-X.XX.tar.gz.sig`

-gpg: Good signature from Sourcefire VRT <email address>
+Please note that the resulting output should look like the following:

-</code></pre>
+`gpg: Signature made <some date> using DSA key ID 15497F03` `gpg: Good signature from Sourcefire VRT <email address>`

 >For other PGP implementation, please refer to their manual.

-* Where can I get the latest SVN snapshot of ClamAV?
+* Where can I get the latest GIT snapshot of ClamAV?

 >Visit the [source download page].